GitbookIO/gitbook/README.md

     * [example 1](section2/example1.md)
 ```

-Files that are not included in the `SUMMARY.md` will not be processed by `gitbook`.
+Files that are not included in `SUMMARY.md` will not be processed by `gitbook`.

 #### Exercises